This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Eat fruits and vegetables at every meal.
 They are low in calories and high in fiber, which makes you feel full.
 Do not add butter, margarine, or cream sauce to vegetables.
 Use herbs to season steamed vegetables.

 - Eat less fat and fewer fried foods.
 Eat more baked or grilled chicken and fish.
 These protein sources are lower in calories and fat than red meat.
 Limit fast food.
 Dress your salads with olive oil and vinegar instead of bottled dressing.

 - Limit the amount of sugar you eat.
 Do not drink sugary beverages.
 Limit alcohol.

 Physical activity is good for your body in many ways.
 It helps you burn calories and build strong muscles.
-It decreases stress and depression, and gives you an overall sense of well-being.
+It decreases stress and depression, and gives you an overall sense of wellbeing.
 It can also help you sleep better.
-Talk to your PHP before you begin an exercise program.
+Talk to your healthcare provider before you begin an exercise program.

 - Exercise for at least 30 minutes 5 days a week.
 Start slowly.
 Set aside time each day for physical activity that you enjoy and that is convenient for you.
 It is best to do both weight training and an activity that increases your heart rate, such as walking, bicycling, or swimming.